MihlaliSolomon/alx-system_engineering-develops/README.md

 # alx-system_engineering-develops
-Second Repository as a full-stack software engineer
+Second Repository as a full-stack engineer